 The Selection Committee, chaired by the Director of the Centre for Teaching and Learning, includes members drawn from faculty, staff, and students.
 The committee will only consider nominations deemed eligible and complete.
 The committee will not carry forward unsuccessful nominations to the next competition.

-Nominations must come from supervisors (course instructors, senior laboratory instructors, Academic Resource Centre staff, Writing and Research Centre staff) of the TA/tutor.
-Students who would like to see their teaching assistant or tutor nominated for the award are encouraged to speak with their course instructors or leaders in the Academic Resource Centre or Writing and Research Centre.
+Nominations must come from supervisors (course instructors, senior laboratory instructors, Academic Resource Centre staff, Student Learning Hub staff) of the TA/tutor.
+Students who would like to see their teaching assistant or tutor nominated for the award are encouraged to speak with their course instructors or leaders in the Academic Resource Centre and Student Learning Hub.
 TAs and tutors cannot nominate themselves for the award.

 The Centre for Teaching and Learning is responsible for issuing a call for nominations to the Deans of each faculty/school, AVP Students, and Chief Librarian.
 Those leaders are responsible for directing unit/department heads to collect nominations from their respective areas.

 Once all nominations are collected by the unit/department head, they are submitted to the Dean of their Faculty or School, AVP Students, or Chief Librarian.
 The AVP Students, Chief Librarian, and Deans will review the nominations they receive and may submit up to four outstanding nominations from their faculty/academic area (up to six nominations from the Irving K. Barber School of Arts and Sciences) to the Centre for Teaching and Learning for the Selection Committee to review.